 When you think about Manduria, cities of the ancient Messapi, We immediately think of the Primitivo Wine.
-And’ a very close link between the wine and the territory, that gives the region a special charm, that tells an ancient history and tasting of tradition.
+Is’ a very close link between the wine and the territory, that gives the region a special charm, that tells an ancient history and tasting of tradition.
 In these lands from red copper color, not far from the beautiful and windy city of Taranto, wine culture has become one with that of the people who live there, a know-how passed down from family to family.
 We went to Manduria to discover the secrets of Primitivo, one of the most agrifood products that are contributing to the economic and tourist development of Puglia, and we were delighted by the territory, from the vineyards that reach the sea, by olive trees alternate with vineyards, from churches and palaces of Manduria.
-And, Obviously, also from the many good things that gives this corner of Puglia, always linked to the agricultural and pastoral world, ancient knowledge and customs memory.
+Is, Obviously, also from the many good things that gives this corner of Puglia, always linked to the agricultural and pastoral world, ancient knowledge and customs memory.
 Today Primitivo di Manduria league, It supports and enhances all this territory: The Consortium brings together a team of around thirty wineries, call to protect this protected designation of origin that involves thousands of small local growers, for a total production of 25 million bottles.
 Numbers that tell clearly the weight of the Primitivo di Manduria and its social value.